basho/basho_docs/source/languages/en/riak/dev/using/commit-hooks.md

 ### Chaining

-The default value of the bucket `postcommit` property is an empty list.
+The default value of the bucket `postcommit` property is an empty list, meaning that no post-commit hooks are specified by default.
 Adding one or more post-commit hook functions to the list, as documented above, will cause Riak to start evaluating those hook functions immediately after data has been created, updated, or deleted.
 Each post-commit hook function runs in a separate process so it's possible for several hook functions, triggered by the same update, to execute in parallel.

 **Note**: All post-commit hook functions are executed for each create, update, or delete.